Atrial Fibrillation (AF)

 Consider amiodarone starting 4 weeks before and continuing for up to 12 months after electrical cardioversion to maintain sinus rhythm

-Pharmacological Cardioversion (immediate restore of sinus rhythm)
+Pharmacological Cardioversion (immediate restoration of sinus rhythm)

 • 1st line: flecainide